-The liquid epoxy damp proof membrane is a two-component epoxy resin membrane, specifically designed to be applied to damp floors to create a new surface damp proof membrane on concrete floors where the original damp proof membrane is missing or has broken down.
+A liquid epoxy damp proof membrane (DPM) is a two-component epoxy resin membrane, specifically designed to be applied to damp floors to create a barrier between your floor and the layer below.
+Liquid epoxy DPMs are ideal for concrete floors, such as garages, where the original damp proof membrane is missing or has broken down.

-Used on concrete floors and fine concrete screeds, the solvent-free membrane reduces the passage of water vapour and acts as a barrier against residual moisture.
-The membrane must only be used on concrete floors and concrete screeds, of no less than 50mm thick in the case of un-bonded screeds.
-The surface you want to damp proof must be of sufficient quality and free from debris and residual contaminates for example bitumen to ensure you achieve an even coating.
+Used on concrete floors and fine concrete screeds, the solvent-free liquid membrane reduces the passage of water vapour and acts as a barrier against residual moisture.
+The liquid damp proof membrane must only be used on concrete floors that are thicker than 50mm.
+For optimum results, the surface you want to damp proof must be of sufficient quality ( no cracking or pits, loose material) and free from debris and residual contaminants to ensure you achieve an even coating.

 How to prepare the surface before applying liquid epoxy DPM?

-Begin by mixing the hardener and the base using a slow speed power stirrer.
-This will ensure that the solution is thoroughly mixed, consistent and free from streaks.
-The best method to apply the solution is to use a nylon roller.
-Areas of the concrete which need multiple coats should be built up, allowing not less than 12 hours and not more than 48 hours between coats.
+Once mixed, the best method to apply the epoxy DPM is using a nylon roller.
+Areas of the concrete which need more coats than the standard two* should be built up, allowing no less than 24 hours and not more than 48 hours between coats.

 Health & Safety